eladmunitz/OBWFinalPOC/README.md

 The General Putnam Motel Diner API contains the following resources.
 ## Meals
 Meals are how you order food at the General Putnam Motel Diner.
-## GET/ tableNo.
+## GET/ tableNo
 This GET is used to get the bill for the customer based on the table number of the customer.
-The number 99 represents takeout orders.
+The only number available in this API is 99 which represents takeout orders.

 Property	|Data Type|	Description|	Default
 ------|--------|--------|---------